Benchmarking Models

 0. Initialize Environment

-We’ll use the OpenAI SDK along with Patronus.
-Start by importing the required packages, initializing a Patronus project, and instrumenting OpenAI so all requests are traced.
+Import the required packages, initialize a Patronus project, and instrument OpenAI so all requests are traced.

 1. Define Datasets and Models